-Below is the schedule for the 2022-2023 application and selection process:
+Below is the schedule for the 2024-2025 application and selection process:

-Date Milestone MAY 2 Solicitation of funding applications announced.
-MAY 18 MORPC hosts an Applicant Workshop from 2:30 p.m. to 4:30 p.m.; select MORPC-generated datasets made available for applicant use.
-JULY 8 The Commitment Update Form must be completed online by 5 p.m.
-JULY 15 Staff notifies sponsors of any errors and omissions on the Commitment Update Forms.
+Date Milestone MAY 6 Solicitation of funding applications announced.
+MAY 22 MORPC hosts an Applicant Workshop from 2:30 p.m. to 4:30 p.m.; select MORPC-generated datasets made available for applicant use.
+JULY 12 The Commitment Update Form must be completed online by 5 p.m.
+JULY 19 Staff notifies sponsors of any errors and omissions on the Commitment Update Forms.
 Sponsors have one week to provide corrections.
-JULY 15 Screening Applications must be completed online by 5 p.m.
-JULY 22 Staff will notify applicants of any errors and omissions on the Screening Applications.
+JULY 19 Screening Applications must be completed online by 5 p.m.
+JULY 26 Staff will notify applicants of any errors and omissions on the Screening Applications.
 Applicants will have one week to provide corrections.
-AUG.
-1 MORPC posts the summary of Updates and Screening Applications.
-AUG.
-3 AFC meets at approximately 10 a.m. (following TAC).
+JULY 29 MORPC posts the summary of Updates and Screening Applications.
+JULY 31 AFC meets at approximately 10 a.m. (following TAC).
 Staff presents changes requested on the Commitment Update Forms and recommendations for modifications to outstanding funding commitments.
 Staff presents an overview of Screening Applications received.
 AUG.
-10 Staff revises the forecast of funding available for new commitments.
+14 Staff revises the forecast of funding available for new commitments.
 AUG.
-17 Staff sends feedback to Screening Applicants and guidance for completing the Final Application.
-SEP.
-28 Final Applications must be completed online by 5 p.m., when staff downloads the data in the online form.
+21 Staff sends feedback to Screening Applicants and guidance for completing the Final Application.
 Oct.
-5 Staff notifies applicants of any errors and omissions on the Final Applications.
+2 Final Applications must be completed online by 5 p.m., when staff downloads the data in the online form.
+Oct.
+9 Staff notifies applicants of any errors and omissions on the Final Applications.
 Applicants have one week to provide corrections.
 Applications will be penalized if the applicants fail to respond.
 OCT.
-5 AFC meets at approximately 10 a.m. (following TAC) to approve modifications to outstanding funding commitments.
+9 AFC meets at approximately 10 a.m. (following TAC) to approve modifications to outstanding funding commitments.
 Project sponsors present a summary of each new application.
 OCTOBER Staff applies scoring criteria to the applications for new funding commitments to develop a preliminary ranking of applications.
 NOV.
-2 AFC meets at approximately 10 a.m. (following TAC) to review MORPC staff preliminary scoring and ranking of the applications.
+6 AFC meets at approximately 10 a.m. (following TAC) to review MORPC staff preliminary scoring and ranking of the applications.
 NOVEMBER AFC provides feedback to staff on preliminary scoring.
 Staff revises scoring as needed.
 DEC.
-2 Staff's revised ranking within each Activity Category and information relative to preparation for development draft recommendations provided to AFC members for review.
+6 Staff's revised ranking within each Activity Category and information relative to preparation for development draft recommendations provided to AFC members for review.
 DEC.
-7 AFC meets at approximately 10 a.m. (following TAC) to develop a draft recommendation of new funding commitments.
+11 AFC meets at 10 a.m. to develop a draft recommendation of new funding commitments.
 DEC.
-14 AFC meets at 0 a.m. to present member feedback on the draft recommendation and to consider final adjustments to the draft recommendation of funding commitments and approve it for the public review and comment period.
+18 AFC meets at 10 a.m. to present member feedback on the draft recommendation and to consider final adjustments to the draft recommendation of funding commitments and approve it for the public review and comment period.
 JAN.
-3, '23 Draft recommendation of funding commitments is announced and made available for public review and comment (30 days).
+3, '24 Draft recommendation of funding commitments is announced and made available for public review and comment (30 days).
 JANUARY Sponsors of applications included in the draft recommendations will coordinate with ODOT to program the project (obtain a PID) and initiate project development.
 FEB.
-3, '23 Close of public review and comment period.
+7, '25 Close of public review and comment period.
 FEB.
-10, '23 Staff to send to AFC public comments received and staff recommendations for any changes to the draft funding recommendations.
+14, '25 Staff to send to AFC public comments received and staff recommendations for any changes to the draft funding recommendations.
 FEB.
-15, '23 AFC meets at 10 a.m. to review public comments received and discuss any changes to the draft recommendations.
+19, '25 AFC meets at 10 a.m. to review public comments received and discuss any changes to the draft recommendations.
 AFC approves final recommendations for updated and new commitments of MORPC-attributable funding.
-MARCH '23 MORPC's CAC, TAC and TPC reviews and approves the awards of MORPC funding.
-MARCH '23 Staff incorporates updated and new commitments into the draft SFY 24-27 Transportation Improvement Program May '23 MORPC's CAC, TAC and TPC adopts the SFY 24-27 Transportation Improvement Program JULY '23 Partnering Agreements sent to sponsoring agencies.
-AUGUST '23 Signed Partnering Agreements are due from sponsoring agencies.
+MARCH '25 MORPC's CAC, TAC and TPC reviews and approves the awards of MORPC funding.
+MARCH '25 Staff incorporates updated and new commitments into the draft SFY 24-27 Transportation Improvement Program May '25 MORPC's CAC, TAC and TPC adopts the SFY 24-27 Transportation Improvement Program JULY '25 Partnering Agreements sent to sponsoring agencies.
+AUGUST '25 Signed Partnering Agreements are due from sponsoring agencies.